-There are number of myths and attitudes to mental health that we’d like to challenge for international students:
+As part of Mental Health Awareness Week, there are number of myths and attitudes to mental health that we’d like to challenge for international students:

 • ‘But I’m embarrassed, I shouldn’t feel this way.’
 Findings from a 2015 NUS Survey show that 4 in 5 students in higher education experienced a mental health issue in the past year.
 So you’re not alone, it is likely that some of your fellow students are also experiencing similar issues

 • ‘I don’t want my family to know’ or ‘I don’t want it on my record.’
 Any staff at your institution that you speak to about issues will keep the information to themselves.
 It won’t be shared with your family or friends and it certainly won’t go on your record

 • ‘I’d never talk about it in my home country.’
 In the UK the importance of being able to speak about mental health and mental health vulnerability is slowly being recognised.
 That doesn't mean that it is always easy to talk about but it does mean that it is getting easier to find sources of help, guidance and advice.

 We spoke to one of our trusted colleagues, Alison Barty, Head of Counselling Service at SOAS.
 She’s provided these top three tips: